ViciousPotato/Acan/README.md

 Acan
 ====

-Windows shell done right. (name from Acanthodii)
+Windows shell done right.

+name from Acanthodii, a kind of fish (shell :P)